Subtitle-Synchronizer/jlibrosa/README.md

 jLibrosa could be used in Android environment, so Deep Learning models built in Tensorflow and ported to TFLite could be leveraged in Android environment for building mobile apps.

+Compiled binaries are available under the directory binaries for your usage.

 # Available processing features